xpherechain/docs.x-phere.com/docs/references/json-rpc.md

 ## Gossip, State, History {#gossip-state-history}

-A handful of core JSON-RPC methods require data from the Ethereum network, and fall neatly into three main categories: _Gossip, State, and History_.
+A handful of core JSON-RPC methods require data from the Xphere network, and fall neatly into three main categories: _Gossip, State, and History_.
 Use the links in these sections to jump to each method, or use the table of contents to explore the whole list of methods.

 ### Gossip Methods {#gossip-methods}